KuatoDev/WoA-Helper/readme.md

 ## Project status

 Beta.
-Most of the feature works, but some cases may do not work. read requirements clearly.
+Most of the feature works, but some cases may do not work. read [requirements](https://github.com/KuatoDev/WoA-Helper/edit/main/readme.md#requirements) clearly.

 #### Features
 - [x] Backup Android Boot ```will be stored in internal storage```
-- [x] Flash UEFI ```to use the uefi flashing feature, you need to place the uefi image to /sdcard/vayu-uefi-v2.1.0-release/```
+- [x] Flash UEFI ```to use the URFI flashing feature, you need to place the UEFI image to /sdcard/vayu-uefi-v2.1.0-release/```
 - [x] Dump Sensors to Windows Partition
 - [x] Provisioning Modem
 - [x] Quick Boot to Windows